Arts & Sciences Classical Languages

 Independent Study.
 Before registering for an independent study, students must consult with and gain the approval of a faculty member with whom they wish to work.

 Internships.
 We encourage students to do internships that apply to the major.
 There are very specific requirements that must be met before an internship can be approved.
-Students must meet with a communication studies adviser to determine if they meet the internship requirements.
+Students must meet with a communication studies advisor to determine if they meet the internship requirements.

 REQUIREMENTS FOR MINOR OFFERED BY DEPARTMENT